scivision/morecvutils/README.rst

 ================================= ======================
 function                          description
 ================================= ======================
+lineClipping.py                     Cohen-Sutherland line clipping algorithm for Julia.
+Input scalars, output intersection length, or ``None`` if no intersection.

 lineClipping.py                     Cohen-Sutherland line clipping algorithm for Python.
 Input scalars, output intersection length, or ``None`` if no intersection.

 draw_flow()                         given a 2-D complex Numpy array of optical flow ``flow``, draw flow vectors with arrows